Acupuncture NZ is the largest professional body representing practitioners of Acupuncture and Chinese Medicine in New Zealand.

 William Wong Doo – Acupuncture and “Kung Fu Therapy” in the 1930s

 William Wong Doo was a well known Acupuncurist who started his practise in Auckland in the 1930s.
 Early on in his career, he received complaints from some people about him doing “Acupuncture” and the police were forced to stop him.
 He continued however to keep practising, doing food and diet therapy, massage and what he called “Kung Fu Therapy”.
 Many years later, he was able to do “Acupuncture” and the Mayor of Auckland, Sir Dove Meyer-Robinson became one of William’s patients and subsequently a strong voice in promoting the benefits of Acupuncture to other New Zealanders.
+His children, Selwyn and Anne have continued the family tradition and practise acupuncture in Newmarket, Auckland.

 Acupuncture Training in the 1960s